HangfireIO/Hangfire.Documentation/background-processing/throttling.rst

 When we create multiple background jobs based on this method, they will be executed one after another on a best-effort basis with the limitations described below.
 If there's a background job protected by a mutex currently executing, other executions will be throttled (rescheduled by default a minute later), allowing a worker to process other jobs without waiting.

+.. admonition:: Mutexes aren't suitable for heavy workloads
+   :class: note

+   Due to implementation limitations, mutexes are not suitable for workloads where several hundreds of background jobs compete for the same mutex.
+In this case there will be additional delays in processing, caused by background job re-scheduling logic due to throttling, with possibly even more increased latency for some particular jobs because of the absense of fair scheduling logic.

 .. admonition:: Mutex doesn't prevent simultaneous execution of the same background job
    :class: warning